Buhari Commiserates with Victims of Benue Tanker Explosion - THISDAYLIVE

 Omololu Ogunmade in Abuja

-President Muhammadu Buhari Tuesday in Abuja condoled with the government and people of Benue State on the tanker explosion which claimed some lives in Ahumbe village, along Makurdi – Aliade road on Monday.
+President Muhammadu Buhari yesterday in Abuja condoled with the government and people of Benue State on the tanker explosion, which claimed some lives in Ahumbe village, along Makurdi – Aliade road on Monday.

 Adesina also said Buhari commended the efforts of Nigerians who offered immediate assistance to those injured in the incident and took them for further care.